-• Among adult men and women at all BP levels, including individuals with HTN, aerobic physical activity decreases systolic and diastolic BP, on average by 2 to 5 mm Hg and 1 to 4 mm Hg, respectively.
-Typical interventions shown to be effective for lowering BP include aerobic physical activity of, on average, at least 12 weeks duration, 3 to 4 sessions per week, lasting on average 40 minutes/session, and involving moderate-to-vigorous intensity physical activity.

-Strength of Evidence: High
+Among adult men and women at all BP levels, including individuals with hypertension, aerobic physical activity decreases systolic and diastolic BP, on average by 2-5 mm Hg and 1-4 mm Hg, respectively.
+Typical interventions shown to be effective for lowering BP include aerobic physical activity of, on average, at least 12 wk duration, with 3-4 sessions per wk, lasting on average 40 min/session and involving moderate- to vigorousintensity physical activity.
+Strength of Evidence: High studies with aerobic and resistance components were included in pooled data related to aerobic exercise training (113,114).